 - William & Mary Scholars - The William & Mary Scholars Award is presented each year to a small group of academically distinguished students who have overcome unusual adversity and/or are members of underrepresented groups who would contribute to campus diversity.
 Many will be the first members of their families to attend college.
 All applicants are considered for the award, and no separate application is needed.
 Awards are worth the amount of in-state tuition and fees.
 They are renewable each year (up to 8 semesters) as long as the recipient remains in good academic standing at the University.

 - Monroe Scholars - The James Monroe Scholars Program is a designation offered each year to the top 10-15% of all admitted students to William & Mary.
 All first-year applicants are considered for this program, and no separate application is needed.
 Notification is sent from the Office of Undergraduate Admission in March.
 Monroe Scholars receive a $3000 research stipend to explore an academic area of their choice.
-Other benefits to this program include a special housing option during freshman year, special consideration in freshman advisors' appointment, priority course registration, and the invitation to participate in a series of additional seminars.
+Other benefits to this program include a special housing option during freshman year, special consideration in freshman advisors' appointments, priority course registration, and the invitation to participate in a series of additional seminars.
 If an enrolling William & Mary student is not offered the Monroe Scholar designation during the admission process, the student can become a Monroe Scholar at the end of their freshman year.
 Rising sophomores who have done exceptionally well academically (typically a cumulative GPA of 3.8 or higher) are invited to apply for seats in the Monroe Scholars Program through the Charles Center.